MA in International Development Delivery

-The International concentration is also offered in a blended online/residency learning model to practitioners working in NGOs and non-profits.
-Students will come together annually in Africa for a 2.5 week residency and the "classroom" coursework for a few courses.
+The International concentration is also offered in a blended online/residency learning model to practitioners.
+Students will come together annually in Kigali, Rwanda or the USA for a 2.5 week residency and the "classroom" coursework for a few courses.
 Throughout the following year, they will complete the on-line portion of those courses, applying them to the work in their respective organizations.
 The program is designed to support them in their work with their ministries.

 Students will repeat the process the following year with the remaining courses in their program.
 This program takes two years to complete.
 A 250-Hour Field Development Practicum is also required to complete the program.